IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 Wait until all the copper around the toner has dissolved, after which the etching process can be considered complete.
 Using tweezers, remove the printed circuit board.
 ![Etching complete](../Resources/PCB%20Toner%20transfer/PCB-18-Etching-complete.png)

-Now you need to clean the workpiece of the residual etching solution with conventional water.
+Now you need to clean the workpiece from the residual etching solution with conventional water.
 ![Workpiece washing](../Resources/PCB%20Toner%20transfer/PCB-19-Workpiece-washing.png)

 Then remove the toner with a acetone (solvent).
 ![Toner removing](../Resources/PCB%20Toner%20transfer/PCB-20-Toner-removing.png)

-Current step is drilling holes for the installation of the necessary components (in case of using TH components) and sharp edges processing PCB with a sandpaper.
+Current step is drilling holes for the installation of the necessary components (in case of using TH components).
 In this example I use a 0.6 mm diameter drill for resistor / capacitor / inductor / transistor holes and 1 mm for diodes.
 After drilling all the necessary holes, peel the PCB with fine-grained sandpaper from the burrs.
 ![Drilling](../Resources/PCB%20Toner%20transfer/PCB-21-Drilling.png)

 Now your circuit board is ready for tinning.
 Preheat the soldering iron, process the received PCB with flux and after that tin all copper tracks with the help of solder.
 Do not use too much solder, the main purpose of this stage is just to create a small protective layer, rather than pour all the PCB with solder.